 Figures 1 to 6 are attached to this document, behind the text.
 A site location plan is presented as Figure 1.
 Design details covering Stage 2 are presented as Figures 2 and 3.
 The location of the monitoring bores is shown on Figure 4.
 Figure 5 show guidelines for freeboard nomenclature.
-Survey information previously supplied is presented as Figure 6.
+Survey information supplied is presented as Figures 6 and 7.